uberspark/uberxmhf/docs/rpi3-cortex_a53-armv8_32/build.rst

    #. ``./configure --enable-uapp-uhsign`` to enable a uberApp which provides HMAC key signing functionality
    #. ``./configure --enable-uapp-uagent`` to enable a uberApp which provides AES encryption functionality
+   #. ``./configure --enable-uapp-uhstateDB`` to enable a uberApp which provides a simple database that tracks the state of each entry
    #. ``./configure --enable-uapp-pvdriver-uart`` to enable a uberApp which provides a guest OS UART para-virtualized driver backend

       #.
 For the UART para-virtualized driver backend uapp, you will need to build the RPi kernel by ensuring that